• Skip to primary navigation

 Chips and Guacamole

-chopped salad in a white bowl with serving spoons
+Fiesta salad in a white bowl with serving spoons.

 Taco pie on a white plate

 Yes!
-Use these substitutions to make this recipe gluten-free or diary free.
+Use these substitutions to make this recipe gluten-free or dairy-free.

 Gluten-Free Version: Use corn tortillas as directed in the recipe.
 Buy enchilada sauce that is gluten-free.
 I love Siete Red Enchilada Sauce.

-Dairy-Free Version: Use dairy-free cheese like Daiya brand or leave out the 1 1/2 cup cheese.
+Dairy-Free Version: Use dairy-free cheese like Daiya brand or leave out the cheese.
 Use guacamole to garnish to add creaminess.

 A slice of Taco Pie on a plate